Efrice/slidev-resume/slides.md

 <div class="mt-6">
   <h2 class="text-2xl mb-2 font-bold">About</h2>
   <List listStyleType="none" :list="[
-    `I am an open-source enthusiast and maintainer.`, `I love how collaboration and knowledge sharing happens through open-source.`, `I am very happy to see what I do could eventually feedback to the community and industry.`]" />
+    `- I am an open-source enthusiast and maintainer.`, `- I love how collaboration and knowledge sharing happens through open-source.`, `- I am very happy to see what I do could eventually feedback to the community and industry.`]" />
 </div>

 </div>